-38. If, without sufficient excuse, a witness does not appear in obedience to a Warrant for witness who disobeys summons summons issued under section 37, the court, on proof of the proper service of the summons within a reasonable time beforehand, may issue a warrant to bring him before the court at such time and place as shall be therein specified.
+38. If, without sufficient excuse, a witness does not appear in obedience to a summons issued under section 37, the court, on proof of the proper service of the summons within a reasonable time beforehand, may issue a warrant to bring him before the court at such time and place as shall be therein specified.

-39. If the court is satisfied by evidence on oath that a person summoned as a Warrant for witness in witness will not attend unless compelled to do so, such court may at once issue a warrant for the arrest and production of the witness before the court at a time and place to be therein specified.
+Warrant for witness in first instance 39.
+If the court is satisfied by evidence on oath that a person summoned as a witness will not attend unless compelled to do so, such court may at once issue a warrant for the arrest and production of the witness before the court at a time and place to be therein specified.